 - 1. We respect property belonging to others. - 2.
-We put all litter in the bin. - 3.
-Mobile phones/iPods/Airpods/ MP3 players are not used during lessons unless required for our learning. - 4.
-We wear the correct uniform at all times. - 5.
+We do not eat hot food in trays in classrooms. - 3.
+We put all litter in the bin. - 4.
+Mobile phones/iPods/Airpods/ MP3 players are not used during lessons unless required for our learning. - 5.
+We wear the correct uniform at all times. - 6.
 We know that cigarettes, alcohol, vapes and chewing gum are forbidden on school premises.
-The possession in school of any illegal substance, article, or weapon (e.g. knife) will be dealt with by the school in accordance with its Behaviour Policy and the school may also refer the matter to the Police, or other appropriate authority. - 6.
+The possession in school of any illegal substance, article, or weapon (e.g. knife) will be dealt with by the school in accordance with its Behaviour Policy and the school may also refer the matter to the Police, or other appropriate authority. - 7.
 We keep our personal property secure at all times.
 The school is not responsible for our personal property.